Pain on the outer side of the shoulder is the most common symptom of shoulder bursitis.

 Pain that gets worse after inactivity may be a symptom of:

-- Radiating pain.
-Initially, the pain is located at the outside of the shoulder at the very top of the arm, but as symptoms progress, the pain may radiate down the outside of the arm (though almost never past the elbow).
+Initially, the pain is located at the outside of the shoulder at the very top of the arm, but as symptoms progress, the pain may radiate down the outside of the arm (though rarely past the elbow).

 In This Article:

 In the absence of a trauma to the shoulder, bursitis symptoms typically have a gradual onset.
-A sudden onset of symptoms without a clear cause (e.g. a fall or overuse) may merit a call to a health care provider.
+If symptoms appear suddenly and without a clear cause (such as a fall or overuse) a call to a health care provider is advisable.